supabase-community/sql-to-rest/README.md

   <img alt="SQL to REST diagram" src="./assets/diagram-light.png">
 </picture>

-1. The SQL string is parsed into a PostgreSQL abstract syntax tree (AST) using [`libpg-query-node`](https://github.com/launchql/libpg-query-node), a JavaScript SQL parser that uses C code from the official PostgreSQL codebase (compiled to WASM for browser targets, NAPI for Node targets).
-Supports Postgres 15 syntax.
+1. The SQL string is parsed into a PostgreSQL abstract syntax tree (AST) using [`pg-parser`](https://github.com/supabase-community/pg-parser), a JavaScript SQL parser that uses C code from the official PostgreSQL codebase (compiled to WASM).
+Supports Postgres 17 syntax.
 2. The PostgreSQL AST is translated into a much smaller and simpler PostgREST AST.
 Since PostgREST supports a subset of SQL syntax, any unsupported SQL operation will throw an `UnsupportedError` with a description of exactly what wasn't supported.
 3. The intermediate PostgREST AST can be rendered to your language/protocol of choice.
 Currently supports HTTP (with `cURL` and raw HTTP formatters), and [`supabase-js`](https://github.com/supabase/supabase-js) code (which wraps PostgREST).
 Other languages are on the roadmap (PR's welcome!)